 Since inception we have been engaged in organizational activities, including raising capital and research and development activities.
 We have not generated revenues and have not yet achieved profitable operations, nor have we ever generated positive cash flow from operations.
 There is no assurance that profitable operations, if achieved, could be sustained on a continuing basis.
 We are subject to those risks associated with any pre-clinical stage pharmaceutical company that has substantial expenditures for research and development.
 There can be no assurance that our research and development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
 In addition, we operate in an environment of rapid technological change and are largely dependent on the services of our employees and consultants.
 Further, our future operations are dependent on the success of the Company's efforts to raise additional capital.
 These uncertainties raise substantial doubt about our ability to continue as a going concern for 12 months after the issuance date of our financial statements.
 The accompanying financial statements have been prepared on a going concern basis.
-The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the company to continue as a going concern, which contemplates the continuation of operations, realization of assets and liquidation of liabilities in the ordinary course of business.
-We incurred a combined loss of \$14.1 million for the year ended December 31, 2022 and a net loss of \$8.1 million for the year ended December 31, 2021, and we had an accumulated deficit of \$4.9 million at December 31, 2022.
+The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the possible inability of the Company to continue as a going concern, which contemplates the continuation of operations, realization of assets and liquidation of liabilities in the ordinary course of business.
+We incurred a net loss of \$98.3 million for the 2023 Period and a net loss of \$14.1 million for the 2022 Period and we had an accumulated deficit of \$103.2 million at December 31, 2023.
+Subsequent to December 31, 2023, we received proceeds of \$2.7 million upon the exercise of certain warrants.
 We anticipate incurring additional losses until such time, if ever, that we can generate significant revenue from our product candidates currently in development.
 Our primary source of capital has been the issuance of debt and equity securities.
 We believe that current cash is only sufficient to fund operations and capital requirements on a month-to-month basis.
 Additional financings will be needed by us to fund our operations, to complete development of and to commercially develop our product candidates.
 There is no assurance that such financing will be available when needed or on acceptable terms.